blocktransfer/reg-publications/examinations/response-8/README.md

 ### {{NAME}}  gameplan

+a lot ot what Peirce is getting at, and wenee d to makeup political  goodwill from https://github.com/users/JFWooten4/projects/1/views/1?filterQuery=-status%3A%22Pending+%F0%9F%92%9C%22&pane=issue&itemId=81176338

 we can intro as basis for more indsitutional instrets

 DAO  Vvote  appriving  as of  — 07-Jan-25 11:31 AM